leolara/later/README.md

 ## What is Later?

-A PHP php-the-right-way micro component to run service methods transparently and easily, without changing anything most of the time.
+A PHP php-the-right-way micro component to run service methods offline transparently and easily, without changing anything most of the time.
 It is as easy as calling a service method, but it will be run later.

-The only prerequisity is that all methods arguments can be json encode/decode without losing data, and that you can have the service object in the same state offline.
+The only requirement is that all methods arguments can be json encode/decode without losing data, and that you can have the service object in the same state offline.
 This later requirement is usually trivial for utility classes, or what in Symfony 2 are called services.

 `Later` integrates specially well with Symfony 2 service container and probably with other service containers.